GE's Immelt sees long period of unstable economies

 “In the last generation, GE and our industrial peers began a long-term trend to outsource our supply chain to other companies,” Immelt said.
 “This made sense in an era when labor was expensive and material was cheap.
 Today, our material costs are more important.
 So we have to control our supply chain to achieve long-term productivity.”

+GE expects the bulk of its growth in the coming years to come from emerging market countries in Latin American, Africa and the Middle East.
+Immelt said that oil-rich Nigeria, where it sells turbines, locomotives and other heavy equipment, stands to be the next country where its annual revenue exceed one billion dollars, following on Turkey’s heels.

-The company’s shares have lagged the broad U.S. stock market over Immelt’s tenure, and on Friday closed up 1 cent at $19.04 -- less than half their $40.50 level before Immelt took on the CEO role.
-The shares’ long torpor has been investors’ main criticism of Immelt’s term as CEO.
+The company’s shares have lagged the broad U.S. stock market over Immelt’s tenure, and on Friday were up 3 cents at $19.06 -- less than half their $40.50 level before Immelt took on the CEO role.
+The shares long torpor, which included a 3 percent decline in 2011, has been investors’ main criticism of Immelt’s term as CEO.

-Immelt noted that macroeconomic unrest as well as worries about the company’s large financial services arm, has left investors wary.
+Immelt noted that macroeconomic unrest, ranging from Europe’s debt crisis to the shaky U.S. recovery, as well as worries about the company’s large financial services arm, has left investors wary.

 “Despite our growth, it was tough for GE to break away from investor concerns,” said Immelt, whose company reported 16 percent profit growth last year.